carissalow/rapids/docs/workflow-examples/minimal.md

 3. Download this [CSV file](../img/calls.csv) and save it as `data/external/aware_csv/calls.csv`
 2. Make the changes listed below for the corresponding [Configuration](../../setup/configuration) step (we provide an example of what the relevant sections in your `config.yml` will look like after you are done)

-    ??? info "Required configuration changes"
+    ??? info "Required configuration changes (*click to expand*)"
         1. **Supported [data streams](../../setup/configuration#supported-data-streams).**

             Based on the docs, we decided to use the `aware_csv` data stream because we are processing aware data saved in a CSV file.
 We will use this label in a later step; there's no need to type it or save it anywhere yet.

         3. **Create your [participants file](../../setup/configuration#participant-files).**

-            Since we are processing data from a single participant, you only need to create a single participant file called `p01.yaml`.
+            Since we are processing data from a single participant, you only need to create a single participant file called `p01.yaml` in `data/external/participant_files`.
 This participant file only has a `PHONE` section because this hypothetical participant was only monitored with a smartphone.
 Note that for a real analysis, you can do this [automatically with a CSV file](../../setup/configuration##automatic-creation-of-participant-files)

             1. Add `p01` to `[PIDS]` in `config.yaml`